Android Log Viewer: Get & View Android Logs Easily

-Method 1.
-Android Debug Bridge (ADB) – A tool that enables users through command lines to view system logs in real-time from their PC.
+Method 1: Android Debug Bridge (ADB) – View android system logs in real-time from PC through command lines.

 1What are Android Logs?